 Is there anything more luxurious than a double shower?
-Double showers are becoming very popular choices for bathroom remodels.
+They are becoming very popular choices for bathroom remodels.
 You may have seen them on home design shows, at high-end hotels, or at luxe spas.
 They are also becoming increasingly trendy for master bathrooms.

-A ceiling shower head
+- A ceiling shower head

-Body sprayers or jets
+- Body sprayers or jets

-A sit-down bench
+- A sit-down bench